kristychaotw/WorriesGoAway/README.md

 It's a mood note application with special animal timers.
 Change time perception, change the way you sense your worries.

+## Technical Highlights
+* Managed component state with hooks and React Redux
+* Reduced coding lines by sharing styles and login state with useContext
+* Created smooth UI transitions with CSS Animation and Framer Motion library
+* Used cloud services such as Firestore and Authentication as back end.
+* Packed with NPM, Webpack, and Babel

 ## Features
 1. **Unique Animal Timer** 5 animals timer including whale, cat, rabbit, polar bear, brown bear
 2. **Catch your thought with note** Write down what you are worried about with simple use note
 3. **Personal Overview Report** Track and analyze your overall stress level.

 ## Guide
 1. Add notes